-www.papacambridge.com Every qualification is assigned to a national classification code indicating the subject area to which it belongs.
-Candidates who enter for more than one qualification with the same classification code will only have one grade (the highest) counted for the purpose of the school and college performance tables.
-Centres may wish to advise candidates that, if they take two qualifications with the same classification code, colleges are very likely to take the view that they have achieved only one of the two qualifications.
+Every qualification is assigned to a discount code indicating the subject area to which it belongs.
+Candidates who enter for more than one qualification with the same discount code will only have one grade (the highest) counted for the purpose of the school and college performance tables.

+Centres may wish to advise candidates that, if they take two qualifications with the same discount code, colleges are very likely to take the view that they have achieved only one of the two qualifications.
 Candidates who have any doubts about their subject combinations should seek advice, either from their centre or the institution to which they wish to progress.